 Hands on stable can be maintained on a seated patient, but it may become necessary to lay the patient down if attempting to BEAM the patient for comfort, or in anticipation of loss of consciousness.

-Explain to the patient that you are going to help them down, and ask them to help hold their spine in neutral position.
+Explain to the patient that you are going to help them lie down, and ask them to help hold their spine in neutral position.

 Maintaining hands-on stable, guide the patient’s head to the ground without allowing the head to leave neutral position.
 The rescuer maintaining hands on stable must carefully consider his or her hand position so that no repositioning is necessary during the move.